-'Love Your Neighbor' And Get the Shot: White Evangelical Leaders Push COVID Vaccines
+'Love Your Neighbor' And Get The Shot: White Evangelical Leaders Push COVID Vaccines

 "I think there's just misinformation as well," he said.

 Theologically fraught conspiracy theories have been swirling online, particularly in some evangelical circles.
-In a recent video posted online, Georgia Republican Congresswoman Marjorie Taylor Greene similarly suggested — without evidence — a connection between the Mark of the Beast and vaccines.
+In a recent video posted online, U.S. Rep. Marjorie Taylor Greene, R-Ga., similarly suggested — without evidence — a connection between the Mark of the Beast and vaccines.

 Nationally, white evangelicals report a high degree of vaccine hesitancy in multiple surveys.
-One recent study released by the Ad Council found that just over half of white evangelicals said they were likely to get vaccinated, compared to 64% of evangelicals of color.
-Both groups were well below the rate for non-evangelicals, 77%.
+One recent study released by the Ad Council found that just over half of white evangelicals said they were likely to get vaccinated, compared with 64% of evangelicals of color.
+Both groups were well below the rate for nonevangelicals, 77%.

 "We have seen firsthand — at least I have — what coronavirus can do to a person," Graham told NPR.
 "It's frightening, and you don't want it."

-After posting on Facebook about his decision to get the Moderna vaccine, Graham received thousands of comments — some showing support, but many expressing outrage, calling Graham him a false prophet, among other things.
+After posting on Facebook about his decision to get the Moderna vaccine, Graham received thousands of comments — some showing support but many expressing outrage, calling Graham a false prophet, among other things.

 His niece, Jerusha Duford, is a granddaughter of Billy Graham and a critic of the white evangelical Christian right.
 She wants more evangelical leaders to encourage their followers to get vaccinated.

 "I want the church to fight for others more than they're fighting for themselves; that's what I have not seen over the last year," Duford said.
-"And that's what we're called it do."
+"And that's what we're called to do."

-Evangelical resistance to the COVID-19 vaccine presents a public health challenge, given that as many as one in four Americans of all racial backgrounds identify as such.
+Evangelical resistance to the COVID-19 vaccine presents a public health challenge, given that as many as 1 in 4 Americans of all racial backgrounds identify as such.

 National